vivid-inc/ash-ra-template/DEVELOP.md

 # Along the path to ART version 1.0 and beyond

 ### Next:
-- Consider how to watch for changes in dependent templates, CLJ source files, anything else.
-  Also, when rendering out files, use comparisons to indicate when contents haven't changed, and atomic moves to give other tooling a chance to correctly detect changes and respond properly.
 - Heavy testing of quote nesting and escaping, delimiter escaping, Clojure reader forms, comments.
 - Move away from `(slurp)` in the libraries.
 Test to demonstrate how `slurp` can trip up the user.
 See https://clojuredocs.org/clojure.java.io/resource
 - Set the default command for `(dispatch-command)` to `render`, same for all CLI tooling.
-- Round out CLI tooling
 - clj-art :exec-fn, fully support `(dispatch-command)`.
 See https://practical.li/blog-staging/posts/clojure-cli-tools-understanding-aliases/
 - Investigate OpenSSF Best Practices reporting, such as: https://bestpractices.coreinfrastructure.org/en/projects/2095
-- Implement `(vivid.art/render)` `:classpath` and `:repositories` options.
-- `(defmethod)` mechanism for adding options to `(vivid.art/render)`.
+- Explore a `(defmethod)` mechanism for adding options to `(vivid.art/render)`, and try it with `:classpath` and `:repositories` options.
 - Clarify ^:public-api and ^:internal-api + docstrings.
 Is there cljdoc precedent?
+- Consider how to watch for changes in dependent templates, CLJ source files, anything else.
+  Also, when rendering out files, use comparisons to indicate when contents haven't changed, and atomic moves to give other tooling a chance to correctly detect changes and respond properly.
+- CLI: Ability to list rendered file paths without writing à la `--dry-run`

 ### Considerations, further out:
 - Make `clj-art` and `lein-art` friendly for diagnosing configuration problems, like figwheel.